openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

 In addition to supporting ethernet interfaces, multi-homed hosts using vPC configurations are supported.
-To configure this for non-baremetal case, the administrator must do some pre-configuration on the Nexus switch and the compute host.
+To configure this for non-baremetal case, the administrator must do some pre-configuration on the Nexus switch and the OpenStack host.
 These prerequisites are as follows:

 #.
 The vPC must already be configured on the Nexus 9K device as described in
    `Nexus9K NXOS vPC Cfg Guide <https://www.cisco.com/c/en/us/td/docs/switches/datacenter/nexus9000/sw/7-x/interfaces/configuration/guide/b_Cisco_Nexus_9000_Series_NX-OS_Interfaces_Configuration_Guide_7x/b_Cisco_Nexus_9000_Series_NX-OS_Interfaces_Configuration_Guide_7x_chapter_01000.html>`_.
 #.
-The data interfaces on the compute host must be bonded.
+The data interfaces on the OpenStack host must be bonded.
 This bonded
    interface must be attached to the external bridge.

 For baremetal case, Nexus driver will only configure the bonding on the TOR.